This post may contain affiliate links.

 Thai Green Curry Beef Noodles

-Fill your tummy up with a warm soup and a spice of Thai green curry in it.
-It’s spicy but also delicious.
+Fill your tummy up with a warm soup and the spice of Thai green curry in it.
+It's spicy but also delicious.

 In the Western world, we're mostly thinking about curry when we're talking about Thai food.
 I think that it's the perfect time to share a curry recipe because it's cold and windy outside even in Houston, TX.
 It's good anytime really, just even better when it's cold out.

 For you guys who have had Thai food before, I think most of you probably know or have Thai green curry once or more.
 Most of the Thai restaurant in the U.S. pretty much serve the green curry with a choice of white, brown, or fried rice.
 Some of them would offer you a choice of noodles to pair with the curry.

 There are so many Thai curry noodles recipes that you can find on online, but most of them out there are using big flat noodles, rice noodles, or egg noodles.
 That is not a traditional way to serve Thai curry with noodles.